 Justice for Migrant Women has been engaged in educating lawmakers and other officials globally and throughout the U.S. about some of the issues that prevent migrant women from reaching their full potential and, even worse, pose a threat to their safety and security.
 Among these, we have spent significant time educating decision-makers about the widespread gender-based violence against migrant women at work, in their homes and in migration.

-We have also raised awareness about some of the other types of workplace threats, including wage theft and dangerous working conditions, .
-Our work centers the experiences, voices and leadership of migrant women to present the necessary solutions to those in a position to make the necessary changes.including
+We have also raised awareness about some of the other types of workplace threats, including wage theft and dangerous working conditions.
+Our work centers the experiences, voices and leadership of migrant women to present the necessary solutions to those in a position to make the necessary changes.

-Our current focus pertains to anti-discrimination & anti-violence, safety for child farm laborers, equal pay and other general labor protections.
-Justice for Migrant Women is currently engaging on advocacy related to the federal BE HEARD in the Workplace Act, the federal Children's Act for Responsible Employment and Farm Safety (CARE) Act and other state and local efforts.
+Our current focus pertains to anti-discrimination & anti-violence, equal pay and other general labor protections.
+Justice for Migrant Women is currently engaging on advocacy related to the federal BE HEARD in the Workplace Act, the Paycheck Fairness Act, and other state and local efforts.

 Justice for Migrant Women has created a rural civic engagement initiative focusing on the needs of migrant women and other marginalized community members to help ensure that political leaders consider their priorities.
-Three major factors pose barriers to civic engagement in rural America: existing information desserts, civic desserts and infrastructure challenges.
-We intend to address these challenges by conducting outreach and get out the vote efforts in high density places that are of importance to the community around the time of the upcoming election.
+Three major factors pose barriers to civic engagement in rural America: existing information deserts, civic desserts and infrastructure challenges.

 Additionally, we will be working with “hometown heroes” and local community leaders to help assist us in our efforts to use creative outreach methods in these rural communities.
 Our goal is to awaken, connect and commit community members to civic engagement activities.